- Feel exhausted, overwhelmed, and stressed all the time?

 Phytotherapy and mineral supplementation are very gentle remedies and take time for your body to absorb and feel the benefits.
 Remember that we are all different, therefore you may have to try a number of options until you find the right one that works for you.
 Thank goodness the plant world is so diverse which means that there will be something available to help you – don’t give up!

-Western medicine has been taking its time recognizing the importance of adrenal health but Eastern cultures have always given the adrenals their due.
+Unlike Eastern cultures, Western medicine has been taking its time recognizing the importance of adrenal health.
 Conventional medicine focuses on acute adrenal-related conditions, like Addison’s disease and Cushing’s syndrome, which are not exceedingly common.
-However, more sensitive testing will show a trend toward one end of the spectrum that, though not an illness, may point to vulnerability.
+More sensitive testing will show a trend toward one end of the spectrum that, though not an illness, may point to vulnerability.
 My goal is to have you look deeper and start at a place where we view food as medicine.

 It is also important to think about using a number of safe and supportive herbs and supplements in your daily regimen.
 When you are attempting to try a more holistic and natural route of medication, it is important to listen to your body and monitor your growth as you experiment with a natural approach, as we all react differently to therapeutic agents.
 If you find that you are having a reaction to the herbs, or are sensitive, modify your dosage or consider working with an experienced herbalist.

 Herbalists and many other alternative practitioners rely on herbal medicine, which happens to be the basis for many prescription drugs.
 Herbal remedies can take the form of teas, tinctures, oils, creams, and pills.
 Many herbs can be poisonous or interact dangerously with prescription drugs, so it is best to use them only under the supervision of a qualified practitioner.
-Below is a list of some of the herbs that I have used to treat my patients:
+Here are some herbs I’ve used to treat adrenal fatigue for my patients:

 - Astragalus root (A. membranaceus).
 Your body has a natural ability to adapt to stress, but sometimes this is not enough.
 Astragalus boosts your body’s capability to handle stress, gives your immune system a healthy boost, regulates normal blood sugar levels and alleviates insulin resistance.